Yasmin-Fathima/ElevateLabs_Task_1/README.md

 9. Accept the default settings
 10. Click Install and Finish once Npcap is done
 <br>
-#Finding IP Range
+#Finding IP Range<br>
-Using the command ipconfig, find the local IP range
+Using the command ipconfig, find the local IP range<br>
-#Perform TCP SYN scan
+#Perform TCP SYN scan     <br>
-Run a TCP SYN scan by opening Nmap
+Run a TCP SYN scan by opening Nmap     <br>
-#Hosts and open ports
+#Hosts and open ports     <br>
-The scan results in the hosts that are up and the open ports associated with it
+The scan results in the hosts that are up and the open ports associated with it      <br>
-#Packet capture using Wireshark
+#Packet capture using Wireshark    <br>
-1. Analyse the network traffic with the help of wireshark
+1. Analyse the network traffic with the help of wireshark    <br>
-2. Find the services running on the ports
+2. Find the services running on the ports    <br>